-The researchers in this study wanted to learn if levetiracetam worked in a large number of children with epilepsy.
+The researchers in this study wanted to learn if levetiracetam worked in a large number of Japanese participants with epilepsy.
 They also wanted to learn if the participants had any medical problems during the study.

 Epilepsy is a brain disorder that causes seizures.
-The symptoms of seizures can be different for each person but often include uncontrollable shaking and loss of consciousness.
+The symptoms of seizures can be different for each person but often include uncontrollable shaking and may include loss of consciousness.

-Epileptic seizures that start in 1 area of the brain are known as "partial onset" seizures.
-In this study, the researchers wanted to find out if levetiracetam helped reduce partial onset seizures in participants with epilepsy.
+Epileptic seizures that start in one area of the brain are known as "partial onset" seizures.
+In this study, the researchers wanted to find out if levetiracetam helped reduce partial onset seizures in Japanese participants with epilepsy.